 EIGHTH STEP: Place in the freezer to chill for at least 30 minutes.

-NINTH STEP: Spread the remaining cup of coconut flakes in a pie plate or small sheet pan.
-Bake in a 450°F oven for 5-8 minutes, stirring every few minutes, until coconut is golden and toasted.
+NINTH STEP: Spread the remaining cup of coconut flakes on a pie plate or small sheet pan.
+Bake in a 450°F oven for 5-8 minutes, stirring every few minutes, until the coconut is golden and toasted.
 Remove from the pan immediately and cool.

 TENTH STEP: Sprinkle toasted coconut over the chilled pie.
 Cut and serve!